Linnorm236/Linnorm236/README.md

 - **Video Editing** - animations, transition, etc. to make more "professional" video tutorials
 - **Caddy (Server)** - setting up my own hosting enviroment for local projects

-## 🤝 Looking to Collaborate On
+## Looking to Collaborate On \(˚☐˚”)/

 - Open‑source UI libraries or component kits
 - WordPress security audits & remediation projects
 - Front‑end UI rewrites that leverage Astro

-## ⚡ Fun Fact
+## Fun Fact ¯\(°_o)/¯

 Learned CSS by copying the styles of popular sites.
 I got so good at it that I could trick someone into thinking they were on the official site… when, in fact, they were browsing my little imitation.
-Turns out I’m pretty convincing when it comes to banking sites! `( ͡° ͜ʖ ͡°)`
+Turns out I’m pretty convincing when it comes to banking sites! **ԅ(≖‿≖ԅ)**

 ---